Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces acting on bridge decks: Nonlinear Behaviour: Bridge Decks

 \subsection{Aerodynamic forces due to separate effects of gust and motion}

 Figure \ref{FD_GB_MG} and \ref{GB_MG_ADD} show the simulated aerodynamic coefficients of both decks for two amplitude cases.
 Good agreement can be observed for the aerodynamic derivatives for the two amplitude cases.
 Minor differences can be observed for the bluff deck's $H_{2}^{\ast}$ and $H_{4}^{\ast}$ derivatives, which may be attributed to the interior noise in the aerodynamic coefficients.
+A previous study \citep{Kavrakov2018b} has shown that the flutter derivatives for the streamlined deck of the current CFD method have a good agreement with experimental results.
+The bluﬀ section’s ﬂutter derivatives also show a similar trend with experimental and CFD results from generic box-girders with similar properties \citep{Mannini2016,Xu2017}.
 The aerodynamic admittances of the bridge decks are depicted in Fig.~\ref{GB_MG_ADD}.
 These are determined following the procedure presented in Sec.~\ref{LU_FP}.
 Generally, similar results are obtained for both amplitude cases for the streamlined deck, with minor differences in the phase value for the bluff deck.
 Using deterministic sinusoidal gusts resembles an actively generated turbulence in experimental testing.
 With this procedure (experimental or numerical), the 2D aerodynamic admittance is obtained (see \cite{Kavrakov2018b} for discussion); hence, the admittances are comparable to Sears' admittance function.
 The body-generated turbulence dominates the response at low reduced velocities; thus, a cut-off of $V_r=2$ is considered.
 The good agreement between the unsteady aerodynamic coefficients (derivatives and admittances) for the two amplitude cases yields the reasoning that the individual motion- and gust-induced force components are linear in the main harmonic for the selected amplitude and $V_r$ range of both deck sections.